-Recently, sustainability became one of the most obvious title to be studied all around the world as a result of the its important and providing many solutions for different issues.
-Basically, the term means the ability or capacity that should be provided and continued at a certain level for a period of (Cambridge Dictionary, time 2020).
-Generally, this term creates chances and looking forward to bring new ideas in order protect human, economy environment.
+The problem of this study appeared, when it is noted that governmental sectors or ministries use different font size according to whatever they preferred, even though there was a formal letter saying that everywhere have to use font size "14" in Kurdish writing.
+Normally in English language font size 12 is standard and for readers it looks comfortable.
+The main question in this research is; to what extend decreasing Kurdish font size from 14 to 12 or capacity that should be provided and continued at a certain level for a period of time (Cambridge Dictionary, 2020).
+Generally, this term creates chances and looking forward to bring new ideas in order to protect human. economy environment.
 Pezzey and Toman (2001) were mentioned about the two wave of sustainability, old and new.
 The old version refers to landmarks in the UK, when they tried to keep balance between food production and increasing in population (Malthus, 1798).
-However, new concern of sustainability is going back to last three when decades there was a new environmental threat. for instance deforestation, bio diversity loss and desertification (WCED, 1987).
-Moreover, Mc Kenzie (2004)discussed sustainability was first defined in an international union for nature debate in 1980 as "maintenance of fundamental ecological processes and life support system including those of humans".
-In 2018 (Sorvig and Thompson) have mentioned that there are three main types of sustainability, which are; environmental sustainability, social sustainability and economic sustainability.
+However, new concern of sustainability is going back to last three when there decades was new environmental threat, for instance deforestation, bio diversity loss and desertification (WCED, 1987).
+Moreover, discussed Mc Kenzie (2004)sustainability was first defined in an international union for nature debate in 1980 as "maintenance of fundamental ecological processes and life support system including those of humans".
+In 2018 (Sorvig and Thompson) have mentioned that there are three main types of sustainability, which are; sustainability, environmental social sustainability and economic sustainability.
 Sustainability has three main pillars which are most obvious all around the world.
 First pillar is environmental sustainability, which is defines as "maintenance of natural capital" (Goodland, 1995).
-While social sustainability is "a life- enhancing situation inside communities, and a process inside communities that can achieve that
+While social sustainability is "a life- enhancing situation inside communities, and a process inside communities that can achieve that condition" (Mc Kenzie, 2004).
+Finally, economic sustainability is known as a 3rd pillar and it is considered as the most recent issue in economic debate.
+In economic sustainability, costs must be touched for majority of the cases.
+In macroeconomic discussion there are some aspects of considers environmental capacity while promoting quality of life, and the other that considers environmental capacity while promoting quality of life.
+Second, meeting the needs of this generation without impeding the ability of future generations to meet their own needs (Willis, 2006).